 Wat Preah Prom Rath is a large temple and monastery.
 The modernity of the temple offers a contrast to other temples within the area.

-16. Take a Cooking Class
+17. Take a Khmer Cooking Class

 Khmer cuisine is delicious.
 Lok lak, Amok curry, and kuy teav are amongst some of their most popular traditional dishes.